LCottin/LeonardOS/dev/kernel/lib/string/utils/README.md

-# This directory intend to provide standard functions
+# This directory intends to provide standard functions